wilkie/propeller/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+### TODO

+1. Deployment to Heroku (and then other hosting services) through a one-click
+2. Web application to specify choices as opposed to the command-line.
+3. How to manage addons (how to pull them, access blade.yml, etc)